nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `deleteR INDEX`

 * Deletes the recipe at the specified `INDEX`.
-* The index refers to the index number shown in the displayed Recipe List.
+* The index refers to the index number shown in the recent displayed Recipe List.
 <div markdown="span" class="alert alert-primary">:memo: **Note:**
     Deleting a recipe **will not** affect the recipes that have been eaten in the consumption list.
 </div>